bpzoran/GeneticAlgorithmExperiments/README.md

 The project consists of the following modules:

-- `diversity_based_mutation_exp_1.py`: Implements an experiment optimizing a simple trigonometric function using different mutation strategies.
+- `diversity_based_mutation_use_case_1.py`: Implements an experiment optimizing a simple trigonometric function using different mutation strategies.
-- `diversity_based_mutation_exp_2.py`: Implements an experiment optimizing a complex trigonometric function using different mutation strategies.
+- `diversity_based_mutation_use_case_2.py`: Implements an experiment optimizing a complex trigonometric function using different mutation strategies.
+- `ddiversity_based_mutation_use_case_3.py`: Implements an experiment optimizing a arithmetic/trigonometric function using different mutation strategies.
 - `exp_logging.py`: Provides logging utilities to record the experiments' progress and results.

 ## Experiment Details